ubco-W2021T2-cosc123/template_activity01/README.md

 1. Once you're done, submit a link to this repository (not a specific commit) to Canvas.

-## Activity 1B - Reproduce this structure in your repository
+## Task 2B - Reproduce this structure in your repository

 The files should be named teh same way, but you can leave them empty if you want.